Digitisation

 Noise can not only be perceived as a nuisance, but can also significantly affect the health of your employees.
 To avoid stress caused by noise, a noise level of 55 decibels should not be exceeded in the office.
 This is roughly equivalent to the volume of a normal conversation.
 In a small office space, the guideline value is 35 decibels, in an open-plan office 45 decibels.
 By way of comparison, a standard laser printer generates a noise level of around 50 decibels.
 Modern workplaces must therefore create spaces that enable interaction, but at the same time support focussed work.
 Concepts such as quiet areas, headphone policies and noise-reducing measures are used here.

-Modern work is no longer limited to a fixed workplace.
-Mobile systems for time recording, laptops and the provision of work equipment for the home office are an integral part of modern workplace design.
-Positive side effect: with this company policy you will Attractive for skilled workers from all over the world.
-Because: Even the Work Trend Index 2021 from Microsoft shows that hybrid working is increasingly becoming the focus of workplace design.
+Modern work is no longer limited to a fixed place of work.
+Mobile Time recording systems, laptops and the provision of work equipment for working from home are an integral part of modern workplace design.
+A positive side effect: this company policy makes you attractive for Specialists from all over the world.
+Microsoft's Work Trend Index 2021 also shows that hybrid working is increasingly becoming the focus of workplace design.

 Companies such as Apple and Microsoft rely on customised office spaces to promote employee satisfaction and strengthen identification with the company.
 These range from telephone boxes and café spaces to modern canteens with live cooking.
 It doesn't have to be quite that big for you - a beautifully designed tea/coffee kitchen can also inspire dialogue among your employees.

 In addition to equipment-related components, such as common rooms, ergonomic seating, etc., the software equipment also determines how efficiently your team can work.
-For German companies, at least since the BAG ruling from September 2022 the obligation to record working hours accurately.
+For German companies, at least since the BAG ruling the obligation to accurately record working hours from September 2022.
 Support your team with the introduction of an established software solution such as ZEP for digitalised time recording.
 Why digital?
 Because manual timesheets or confusing Excel lists are error-prone, time-consuming and no longer up to date.

 Project time recording with ZEP - an upswing in working time management

-In the era of digital transformation, the Project time recording with ZEP has initiated a change in how companies manage their employees' working and project times.
-Our tool goes far beyond conventional time recording and brings numerous benefits for companies and employees alike.
-By using ZEP, you not only support your employees in the precise and project-based recording of their working times, but also make a significant contribution to improved workplace organisation.
+In the era of digital transformation, the Project time tracking With ZEP, we have initiated a change in the way companies manage their employees' working and project times.
+Our tool goes far beyond conventional Time recording and brings numerous advantages for companies and employees alike.
+By using ZEP, you not only support your employees in the precise and project-based recording of their Working hoursbut also contribute significantly to improved workplace design.

 Efficiency increase

-By tracking the time spent by your employees on various projects, you gain detailed insights into the efficiency of your company.
-This helps to identify bottlenecks at an early stage, optimise processes and increase productivity.
+By tracking the time spent by your employees on various projects, you gain detailed insights into the efficiency of your organisation.
+This helps you to recognise bottlenecks at an early stage, Optimise processes and increase productivity.

 Resource management